-- There is a maximum loan amount of \$150,000 per affordable unit per project.
-The combined total maximum loan amount for projects that were awarded funds under the Bond Measure KK Site Acquisition Program is \$200,000. - If applicable, the value of any City land donations will be counted as part of the maximum allowable subsidy total. - Please round requested loan amounts to \$1,000 increments. - The City loan amount may be up to one hundred percent (100%) of the development costs of the project's affordable units as long as the development costs does not exceed the per unit maximum amount.
+- There is a maximum loan amount not to exceed \$150,000 per affordable unit or a maximum of \$5 million per project. - If applicable, the value of any City land donations will be counted as part of the maximum allowable subsidy total. - Please round requested loan amounts to \$1,000 increments. - The City loan amount may be up to one hundred percent (100%) of the development costs of the project's affordable units as long as the development costs does not exceed the per unit maximum amount.
 However, when feasible, projects should secure additional funding.
 Projects will be scored based on their ability to leverage additional funds. - Other sources of appropriate financing must be identified, but not necessarily committed, at the time of application.
 Projects will be reviewed to ensure that only the minimum level of City subsidy needed will be provided.
 All other sources of funding must be committed before closing of the City loan.